Lajos Oláh: Political career

 Oláh ran as a joint candidate of the Unity electoral alliance in Erzsébetváros (5th constituency, Budapest) during the 2014 parliamentary election.
 He narrowly defeated Fidesz candidate Monika Rónaszéki-Keresztes with the margin of 0.6 percent.
 He was a member of the Committee on Foreign Affairs from 2014 to 2018.
 Oláh was re-elected MP for Erzsébetváros in the 2018 parliamentary election, defeating Fidesz candidate István Bajkai.
-He has been vice-chairman of the Committee on European Affairs and a member of the Parliamentary Assembly of the Council of Europe since 2018.
+He had been vice-chairman of the Committee on European Affairs and a member of the Parliamentary Assembly of the Council of Europe from 2018 to 2022.

 Prior to the 2019 local elections, the Democratic Coalition signed a written agreement with the Hungarian Socialist Party that the DK candidate, Péter Niedermüller, will run for mayor in the 7th district, and in return the MSZP can stand as a candidate for the parliamentary elections.
 In 2021, DK broke this agreement without justification and insisted that Oláh should again be the common candidate.
 The MSZP accepted the amendment.
 Lajos Oláh won the primary election in his constituency.
 In the parliamentary election held on 3 April 2022, he again became the single member of the constituency, winning 20,561 votes and an absolute majority of 51.39%.
+He served as a deputy speaker of the parliament from 2022 to 2026.
+Oláh did not run as individual candidate in the 2026 Hungarian parliamentary election, and Democratic Coalition failed to win any mandates, thus he lost his parliamentary seat after 20 years.